 China is one of the leading producers of coal, gold, and rare earth metals.
 There are more than 10,000 mines in China, which produce a significant share of the world's overall supply.
 It is also the largest consumer of mining chemicals used for the extraction of minerals.
 These factors are expected to have a positive impact on the growth of the market.

 The U.S. was at the forefront of North America, representing 68.5% of the region in terms of revenue in 2015 and it is predicted to follow the trend.
-Regulations regarding recycling of wastewater are likely to increase waste water treatment activities in the country.
+Regulations regarding the recycling of wastewater are likely to increase wastewater treatment activities in the country.
 Domicile of some of the major companies for mining chemicals, including Ashland, The Dow Chemical Company, Chevron Phillips Chemical Company, ExxonMobil, and Cytec, is supporting the growth of the market in the U.S.

 The Europe market is mature and technologically advanced.
 It has rich resources of minerals and extraction of those minerals play a crucial role in the economy.
-Increasing consumption of metals and minerals in Europe is projected to fuel the demand for mining chemicals over the forecast period.
+Increasing the consumption of metals and minerals in Europe is projected to fuel the demand for mining chemicals over the forecast period.

-The market is highly competitive with the presence of a large number of manufacturers operating at the global level through widespread distribution channel.
+The market is highly competitive with the presence of a large number of manufacturers operating at the global level through a widespread distribution channel.
 Ashland Inc.; The Dow Chemical Company; Chevron Phillips Chemical Company LP; BASF SE; and ExxonMobil are the major players in the market.

 Expansion and agreement are the key strategies being adopted by market players to strengthen their position.
 For instance, the specialty chemical segment of Akzo Nobel N.V. announced an investment of more than EUR 20.0 million for Expancel product line for expandable microspheres in Sweden.